 With larger displays on new devices, faster data rates, new features and apps introduced constantly, and users spending more and more time on their devices, the new B2B buyer will have to adapt their brand accordingly.
 Using the mobile marketing boom to your advantage, you can offer your customers what they want in terms of engagement and accessibility.

 If you haven’t noticed, we love mobile.
-So much, we built a whole company around it.
+So much, we built a whole mobile first company around it.